UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 ```
 [INFO] Serving `web` on http://127.0.0.1:8080
 ```

+Sometimes you may see an unexpected compilation error even if you haven't changed the code from a state where it was compiling okay.
+If you've really tried to fix an error and it doesn't seem to be due to a mistake in the code, then as a last resort, try running `./clean.sh`.
+This will clear out cached files and `.g.dart` files, which can sometimes become stale and need to be regenerated.
+If you run `./clean.sh`, and the project still does not compile, then it is a genuine syntax error that needs to be fixed.

 There are a couple benefits of using `webdev serve`:
 1. Unlike the [dart2js](https://dart.dev/tools/dart2js)